“Whenever something is wrong, something is too big.”

 Smallness, Not Growth

-Another well-timed book, Limits to Growth (1972), sponsored by The Club of Rome, predicted “collapse,” because the “basic behavioral mode of the world system is exponential growth of population and capital” (quoted in Bradley, 2009, p.
+Another well-timed book, Limits to Growth (1972), sponsored by The Club of Rome, predicted “collapse,” because the “basic behavioral mode of the world system is exponential growth of population and capital” (Bradley, 2009, p.
 234).
 After their book was completed (it would sell 9 million copies in 29 languages), Dennis and Donella Meadows retreated to a New Hampshire farm “to learn about homesteading and wait for the coming collapse.”
 Going small, they would wait … and wait.

 Kenneth Boulding challenged his fellow economists to reconsider economic growth.
 “Bigger is not necessarily better,” he wrote.
 “For the poor, growth in income is entirely desirable; for the rich, it may simply mean corruption and luxury.”
 He urged “a fundamental change in human consciousness,” one that admittedly would require “an adjustment of our ethical, religious, and national systems which may be quite traumatic” (Bradley, p.
 239).